Amazing Ammonites

-Douvilleiceras mammilatum was a marine cephalopod ammonite, which are ancestors of today’s chambered nautilus.
-It possessed well-defined growth patterns on its shell (sutures).
-Douvilleiceras‘ knobs and spines are thought to be an indicator of a hostile environment.
+The Douvilleiceras, mammilatum ammonite fossil shown below possessed well-defined growth patterns on its shell (sutures).
+Douvilleiceras’ knobs and spines are thought to be an indicator of a hostile environment.
 It lived during the Cretaceous Period (145 to 66 mya) and was unearthed in Madagascar (Albin Formation).

-The above fossil is a broken off section from another ammonite’s shell belonging to the genus, Mortoniceras sp.
+The above fossil is a broken section off an ammonite’s shell belonging to the genus, Mortoniceras sp.
 It was found in Arkansas in a dried up riverbed within the limestone, Goodland Formation.
 The shell is characterized by deep keels and ribbing.
 It lived mainly during the Cretaceous Period (145 to 66 mya).
 As with all the ammonites, its fate was doomed side by side with the dinosaurs.

 Multi-purpose Tentacles